• Skip to primary navigation

 WHAT IS RED VELVET CAKE?

-It has origins in southern USA and is most known for it's fluffy moist texture and inclusion of buttermilk.
+Red velvet cake is mostly a tangy vanilla cake with a hint of cocoa, and of course red food coloring to make it red.
+It has origins in southern USA and is most known for its fluffy moist texture and inclusion of buttermilk.
 Now, I know not everyone has access to buttermilk and also a lot of people don't want to purchase a whole liter of buttermilk for one single use.

 WHAT DOES RED VELVET CAKE TASTE LIKE?

-It's really not a chocolate cake at all and the original purpose of adding cocoa was to add natural colouring, hence the small amount used.
+Red velvet cake mostly tastes like a tangy vanilla cake with the tiniest hint of cocoa.
+It's really not a chocolate cake at all and the original purpose of adding cocoa was to add natural coloring, hence the small amount used.

 red velvet cake